 Co-Founder

-Sam is a real estate and construction specialist who has been committed to New York City’s urban environment since 2007.
+Sam is a real estate and construction specialist who has worked in New York City's built environment since 2007.
+He grew up in Los Angeles, studied philosophy at UC Berkeley, and earned a master's in real estate development from Columbia University.

-Sam has served as an adjunct professor at Columbia University and has been actively involved in graduate student mentorship.
-He currently serves on the board of the Fort Greene Park Conservancy, the Myrtle Avenue BID and co-chairs the Steering Committee for the Gowanus Improvement District.
+He has taught as an adjunct professor at Columbia and serves on the boards of the Downtown Brooklyn Partnership, the Fort Greene Park Conservancy, and the Myrtle Avenue BID, and co-chairs the steering committee for the Gowanus Improvement District.

 Sebastian Mendez